 Fresh cottage cheese is readily available year-round in grocery stores and dairy booths.
-One can find creamed, large or small curd, nonfat, plain (un-creamed non-salted, with fruit/ vegetables, low fat, lactose reduced, no sodium added, etc.. in the markets.
+One can find creamed, large or small curd, nonfat, plain (un-creamed non-salted, with fruit/ vegetables, low fat, lactose-reduced, no sodium added, etc.. in the markets.

 Cottage cheese is a wonderful dairy product that is so convenient and versatile to use.
-You can enjoy it with little bit of seasoning.
+You can enjoy it with a little bit of seasoning.
 It goes well with fruits and vegetables.

-Cottage cheese can be used in cooking but is mainly used for making snacks and in salads.
+Cottage cheese can be used in cooking but is mainly used for making snacks and salads.
 Salt and a little milk or creams are added and many varieties flavored.
-Recipes that call for using cottage cheese are appetizers, muffins, toasts, breads, sandwiches, salads and salad dressings, main dishes, and desserts.
+Recipes that call for using cottage cheese are appetizers, muffins, toasts, bread, sandwiches, salads and salad dressings, main dishes, and desserts.